glotzerlab/plato/doc/source/index.rst

 .. note::

-   If using conda or a virtualenv, the `--user` argument in the pip command above is unnecessary.
+   If using conda or a virtualenv, the `--user` argument in the commands above is unnecessary.

 Plato contains a number of backends, each with its own set of dependencies.
 Getting the vispy backend working for both the desktop